scottgriv/PRG-Personal-Repository-Guidelines/README.md

 ## Closing

 Thank you for taking the time to read through this document and I hope you find it useful!
-If you have any questions or suggestions, please feel free to reach out to me.
+If you have any questions or suggestions, please feel free to reach out to me!

 > Please reference the [SUPPORT](.github/SUPPORT.md) file in this repository for more details.